agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 <!-- TODO #45: Update links to negotiation post -->

-[California's 2018 law banning using salary history to determine an offer salary][salary_law] could be the reason for this behavior, but it specifically _does not_ ban asking about salary expectations.
-It might also be that the more senior roles I'm interviewing for now are hard enough to hire for that they do not want to reject candidates without a chance to negotiate.
+[California banned using salary history to determine an offer in 2018][salary_law] which could be the reason for this behavior, but it specifically _does not_ ban asking about salary expectations.
+It might be that the more senior roles I'm interviewing for now are hard enough to find candidates for that the companies don't want to reject anyone without a chance to vet them for the role first.

 [salary_law]: https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?sectionNum=432.3&lawCode=LAB

-### Technical Phone Screens
+### Technical Screens

-In 2015 and 2017 I had real trouble with phone screens.
-Often they were stereotypical _engineering_ interviews where I was asked to [invert a binary search tree][tweet] or some other question that would never come up in my job as a data scientist.
-I solved these when I had seen the problem before in my studies or could come up with the _"trick"_ to solve it efficiently.
-I passed about half of my phone screens.
+In 2015 and 2017 I had real trouble with the technical screens.
+Often they were stereotypical _engineering_ interviews where I was asked to [invert a binary search tree][tweet] or some other question that had never come up in my job as a data scientist.
+I was able to solve these problems when I had seen them before in my studies or could come up with the _"trick"_ on the fly.
+I passed about half of my technical screens.

 [tweet]: https://twitter.com/mxcl/status/608682016205344768

 In 2020, my experience was vastly different.
-I only got one question that was even close to "invert this BST", and that was a mistake where I was given the _software engineering_ phone screen accidentally.
+Only one screen was even close to "invert this BST", and that was a mistake where they later admitted that I was given the _software engineering_ technical hone screen accidentally.

-All of the other phone screens involved reasonable questions that would come up in a data scientist's day to day work like manipulating a dataset, calculating some simple features, or implementing really simple algorithms or metrics.
-With these more applied questions, I passed all of my phone screens!
+All of the other screens involved reasonable questions that would come up in a data scientist's day to day work like manipulating a dataset, calculating some simple features, or implementing really simple algorithms or metrics.
+With these more applied questions, I passed all of my technical screens!

 ### Virtual On-Sites

 In 2017 on-sites were on site!
-In 2020 they have moved to being done over video conferencing.
+In 2020 they are done via video conferencing.
 I thought virtual on-sites would be less draining, but I felt even more exhausted after them.
-I missed the opportunity to get lunch with a team member, but I still felt I was able to connect with the interviewers well.
+I missed the opportunity to get lunch with a team member that the normal on-site provided, but I still felt I was able to connect well with the interviewers.

+#### Whiteboard Coding

 There were fewer coding problems during the on-sites than previously and all of them were done in an online editor instead of on a whiteboard.
 This worked great!
-I actually found myself looking forward to the coding challenges because, with the improvement of coding on _*an actual computer*_ they were a nice break from the other interviews.
-Just like the phone screens these questions were all directly applicable to the work I would be doing.
+I actually found myself looking forward to the coding challenges because, with the improvement of coding on **an actual computer**, they were a nice break from the other interviews.
+Just like the technical screens these questions were all directly applicable to the work I would be doing.

+#### Open-ended Problems and Behavioral Questions

 This time there were more open-ended interviews that dig into some problem the business may have (like "How would you help us filter spam?") or go really